s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 The function `generate_controlsignal` can have multiple methods, depending on the type of control signal passed in by the user.
 However, the output of `generate_controlsignal` will always be in the base form required for simulating the respective artifact.
 For example, for power line noise this could be a matrix of weights to be applied for each time point and channel, or for an eye movement artifact it could be a matrix of eye gaze coordinates.

+== Artifact simulation

-== Eye Movement Simulation
+=== Eye Movement Simulation

 The eyeballs have been modelled using the @hartmut model and the CRD and ensemble simulation models @mmar-researchproject.
+The concrete type for eye movements is constructed as below:

+`
+@with_kw struct EyeMovement{T} <: AbstractContinuousSignal
+    controlsignal::T
+    headmodel
+    eye_model::String = "crd"
+end
+`

 At the lowest level of simulation, the eye movement is controlled using the instantaneous *gaze direction vector*, a vector pointing from the center of the eye towards the current gaze target at that time point.
 This vector is described in three dimensions in the same coordinate frame as the head model.

-Another possible interface would be to allow the user to specify the eye position in head-referenced angle (*HREF*) coordinates #ilt[explain href], or place the simulated participant in front of a virtual screen and specify the screen coordinates where the participant looked instead of providing the gaze direction.
+Another possible interface would be to allow the user to specify the eye position in head-referenced angle coordinates, or place the simulated participant in front of a virtual screen and specify the screen coordinates where the participant looked instead of providing the gaze direction.

 Based on the type of control signal given by the user, it is converted if required into gaze direction vectors.
-For each gaze direction, the lead field (i.e. the potential measured at the scalp electrodes when the eye source dipoles are turned on) is calculated, and this lead field calculated over all electrodes and at multiple time points gives us the EEG eye movement artifact matrix.
+For each gaze direction, the lead field (i.e. the potential measured at the scalp electrodes when the eye source dipoles are turned on) is calculated, and this lead field calculated for all electrodes and at multiple time points gives us the EEG eye movement artifact matrix.

-#ilt[code example]

-== Power Line Noise
+=== Power Line Noise

 `@with_kw struct PowerLineNoise <: AbstractContinuousSignal
     controlsignal = nothing